WiCi-Lab/MTN/README.md

 ### 1.Data Generation and Download

-We have provided the paired samples in the following link.
+In the following link, we have provided the paired samples for hybrid-field cascaded channel estimation in STAR-RIS systems, in which the data preprocessing and normalization operations have been completed.
 [DOI Link: https://dx.doi.org/10.21227/3c2t-dz81
 ](https://ieee-dataport.org/documents/star-risce)

+The simulation parameters of this dataset have been elaborated in our submitted paper.
+descriptions:

 we have provided the download links and descriptions of paired samples for cascaded channel estimation in XL-RIS systems, where the data preprocessing and normalization operations have been completed.